GiannisHaralabopoulos/BRATS2020Pipeline/README.md

     └── BraTS20_Training_001_seg.nii.gz
 ```

 The pipeline searches recursively for patient folders containing `*_flair.nii*`.

-If `--data_dir` points to a parent directory containing both training and validation data, the labelled training cohort is auto-detected where possible.
-You can avoid ambiguity by supplying `--train_data_dir` explicitly.
+If `--data_dir` points to a parent directory containing several BraTS folders, the labelled training cohort is auto-detected where possible.
+To remove ambiguity, use `--train_data_dir` explicitly.

-### MRI preprocessing
+## MRI preprocessing

-The four input modalities are:
+The four input modalities are FLAIR, T1, T1ce, and T2.

-1. FLAIR
-2. T1
-3. T1ce
-4. T2

 Each modality is independently z-score normalised over non-zero voxels.
 Background voxels remain zero.

-Native BraTS2020 spatial geometry is:
+Native BraTS2020 geometry is:

 ```text
 240 x 240 x 155
 ```

-For 3D models, the depth is padded to 160 so that all spatial dimensions are compatible with four downsampling stages:
+For the 3D models, depth is padded to 160 to remain compatible with repeated downsampling:

 ```text
 4 x 240 x 240 x 160
 ```

-The default experiment uses the full native field of view rather than spatial cropping.
+No spatial cropping is applied to the common full-volume input.

 ### Label mapping

-BraTS labels are remapped into four mutually exclusive softmax classes:
+BraTS labels are converted into four mutually exclusive softmax classes:

 | Pipeline class | Meaning | Original BraTS label |
 | ---: | --- | ---: |